Event Directors Guide

 As soon as you said "I will" you made a commitment to about 600 of us and an untold number that our advertising will reach, that there will be an event at a particular place on a particular day.
 The good news is that the large majority of those same 600 should be there to help you if asked.
 To be successful, you need to begin some planning as soon as possible.

 Start now...
 Courses.
-The event planner has probably already put your event in the schedule as Beginners, Score, White through Red, etc. At some locations pavilions have already been secured so your registration area is already determined.
+If you don’t already have a course setter, start immediately to find one.
+The event planner or your course setter has probably already put your event in the schedule as Beginners, Score, White through Red, etc. At some locations pavilions have already been secured so your registration area is already determined.
 As soon as you confirm the status of these arrangements the course design work can begin.
-It is good to check verbally with the park about the exact areas you are planning to use for start and finish areas.
+It is good for you or your course setter to check verbally with the park about the exact areas you are planning to use for start and finish areas.
 Better to learn of conflicts now than after the courses are designed.
 A short walk to start is fine, but finish should be close to parking, especially in cold weather.
 It is good to decide whether you will be using e-punching or manual punching before the courses are designed since e-punching does provide some design choices that will not work well with manual punching.
-You must decide which, if any, of the courses you will design, and whom you can ask to do any course design work, which you wish to delegate.
+You must decide which, if any, of the courses you will design, and whom you can ask to do any course design work which you wish to delegate.
 Be sure both you and your course designer, if you decide to utilize one, are clear on who is responsible for checking the sites selected prior to hanging the control, and who is to hang the controls the day before or day of the event.
 If you choose to do some course design yourself and it is your first attempt, please review the Course Setter's Guide on this site and recruit a Vetter that is willing to actively support your efforts with periodic reviews and advice.
 On your first attempt at course design, it is probably best to design courses of the level at which you regularly compete.
 Don't forget about providing water on the courses.
 USOF guidelines require a water stop every 2.5 K. Usually two gallons for each course using the control is enough at a local event.

 Next...
 Find your equipment.
 On the website, under Kit Schedule you can find which equipment set is assigned to your event, where it will be prior to your event and who should get it afterward.
 Make arrangements to get the equipment.
+If using E-punch, that equipment is managed by Ron Bortz.
 It is important for you to get the equipment as soon as possible from the previous user.
 Please keep the entire kit together.
 Do not loan out bits and pieces to other club members.
 Even if what you loan out isn't essential to your event it may be to the next person to use that kit.
 It is very frustrating on the day of an event to open a box and find some key piece of equipment is missing.
 Pass it on to the next user.
-Check the Map Inventory page to see the closest source for your map and the Map Printing page to see who might be able to print the final courses on your maps.
+Check with Ed Scott to find the closest source for your map and map bags, and the Map Printing page to see who might be able to print the final courses on your maps.

 Step three... recruit your day of event helpers.
+Fill out the volunteer request form on this site for your event.
 The best place to recruit workers is at the events held on the weeks before your event.
-If you prefer to phone you can get a membership list and suggestions from Mary Frank.
 Try to get some new workers, but at the same time have someone with experience at each key location.
-You will need to staff three main locations, registration, start, and finish.
+For Epunch events, recruit an epunch crew, a registration crew, and someone to watch over start and finish.
+For regular punch events you will need to staff registration, start, and finish.
 It is best to have at least two people at each spot and two crews, one "early" (10:00 to noon) and one late (noon until closing) Note that registration closes at 1:30, and start about 15 minutes later, but finish can be around until 4:00.
 It is good to recruit a control pick-up crew ahead of time also.
 This gives them the option of coming to the event around 1:15, running their course then going out for controls, rather than running early and still being there at dusk getting out of the woods.

 Step four... the final week...
 Crunch time.